Skip to main content

 NAIDOC Local Grants

 The Australian Government proudly supports National NAIDOC Week celebrations and funding through NAIDOC Local Grants.
-In 2025, up to $3 million is available to support Aboriginal and Torres Strait Islander communities and supporting organisations across Australia celebrate the 50th anniversary of National NAIDOC Week, from 6 to 13 July 2025.
+In 2026, up to $3 million is available to support local communities and organisations across Australia celebrate NAIDOC Week from 5 to 12 July 2026.

 National NAIDOC Theme